 - Duplicate Page – make a copy;

 - Delete Page – delete.
-This command is only available if you have at least two pages;
+This command is available only if you have at least two pages;

 Let's see how working with pages looks in practice: